bitrise-io/devcenter/_articles/xamarin/deploy-your-xamarin-app.md

 For more information on code signing for Xamarin projects, see [Xamarin Android code signing](/code-signing/xamarin-android-code-signing/xamarin-android-code-signing) and [Creating a signed .ipa for Xamarin projects](/code-signing/ios-code-signing/create-signed-ipa-for-xamarin).

-The next time you start a build your app will be deployed to the service of your choice!
+The next time you start a build, your app will be deployed to the service of your choice!